Qqwy/NoMoreOversleeps/README.md

 In the event that the people who are monitoring you think that you're asleep at the wrong time, they can perform any of the actions you have configured to try and wake you up.

+#### Custom events ####

+In addition to the automated and manual monitoring, it is possible to create custom events which trigger actions at specific times on specific days of the week.

 #### Configurable actions ####

 The following actions can currently be configured for use with both automated and manual monitoring: